SvanBoxel/auto-merge/README.md

 # auto-merge

-> A GitHub App built with [Probot](https://probot.github.io) that automatically merged your PR when everything is ready.
+> A GitHub App built with [Probot](https://probot.github.io) that automatically merges your PR when everything is green.

 ## How it works
 Code reviews often rely on three aspects: The submitter of the PR, the reviewers, and CI.
 Writing the code, submitting the PR, and reviewing the PR is a manual process that needs human eyes and brains.
 The process of CI, however, is something we automate for a reason.
 It is the place where we do sanity checks and make sure nothing terrible happens to our beautiful software projects.
 And for a good reason.